 Please visit our contest Q&A for more information

-- The 2019 Philip Meyer Awards Contest is closed.
+- Enter the 2020 Philip Meyer Awards Contest now.

-- The contest deadline was November 17, 2019, midnight Eastern Time.
+- The contest deadline will be November 15, 2020, midnight Eastern Time.

-- Awards will be presented at the 2020 CAR Conference in New Orleans.
+- Awards will be presented at the 2021 NICAR Conference.

 What can I enter?